marcduiker/building-a-resilient-workflow-with-durable-functions/README.md

                           |
                           + --> EstimateTorinoImpactActivity
                           |
+                          When TorinoImpact > 0
+                             |
                              + --> StoreProcessedNeoEventActivity
                              |
+                             When TorinoImpact > 7
+                                |
                                 + --> SendNotificationActivity
 ```

-> The final implementation is also in this repo.
+> The final implementation (up to Lab 10) is also in this repo.
 However, it is lots more fun, and you learn way more, by creating your own solution and following all the labs.
-Only peek at my solution if you're completely stuck.
+Only peek at my solution if you're completely stuck (but I would prefer you asking me, or someone else for help).

 >**I strongly suggest you team up with someone to do pair programming and discuss what you're doing.**